How to Invest Like John Templeton: Global Investing Explained

 Key Takeaways

-- Value investing principles are effective on a global scale, provided you accurately adjust for localized accounting differences.
+• Value investing principles are highly effective on a global scale, provided you accurately adjust for localized cross-border accounting differences.

-- Deep value requires deep diversification.
-You will inevitably catch falling knives; position sizing is your only defense against bankruptcy risk.
+• Deep value requires deep diversification.
+You will inevitably catch falling knives when screening unloved markets; prudent position sizing is your primary defense against single-stock bankruptcy risk.

-- The execution gap between a clean backtest and live portfolio drag is severe when buying thinly traded international value stocks.
+• The execution gap between a clean backtest and live portfolio drag is severe when buying thinly traded international value equities.

-- You must build a mechanical framework to avoid the behavioral trap of narrative-driven investing.
+• You must build a mechanical, quantitative framework to avoid the behavioral trap of narrative-driven investing.

 Applying value investing globally is hard, unglamorous work.
-But the math of buying a dollar for fifty cents eventually wins.
+But the math of buying a dollar of assets for fifty cents eventually wins if given sufficient time arbitrage.

 Managing Currency and Political Risk